Configuration

 SELECT * FROM forge_nodes WHERE last_heartbeat > NOW() - INTERVAL '15s'

 Nodes insert their address on startup, update on heartbeat, and get cleaned up when dead_threshold passes.
-No additional infrastructure required.
+Additional infrastructure is not required.

 Node Role Enforcement